Nexosis/nexosis.github.io/_clients/python.md

 ## Installation

-The client has been tested against Python 2.7 and 3.6.
-Other versions may work, but have not been tested.
-Install with pip.
+The client has been tested against Python 2.7, and 3.3-3.6.
+Install with `pip`.

 ```bash
 $ pip install nexosisapi